Courses Offered by Theatre and Dance

 Credit hoursLecture contact hoursLab contact hoursTypically offered

-• DAN 146 Beginning Jazz Dance
+• DAN 131 Dance Fundamentals: Contemporary

 Credit hoursLecture contact hoursLab contact hoursTypically offered

-• DAN 180 Introduction to the Dance
+• DAN 180 Dance Appreciation

 General Education Course (Focus on the Arts).